 The School of Media and Communication is housed in a beautiful historic building in the centre of the University campus.
 It is close to all campus amenities including the students union, the libraries – and some great cafes on Woodhouse Lane.
-For a 360 tour of the facilities in our building and around campus, click on the links above.

 For all students, we’ve provided breakout rooms in the building with multifunction printer/copier/scanner facilities so that you can discuss group project work in an informal but productive space.
 In addition, MA and PhD students have dedicated study rooms with PCs, the ability to print, copy or scan to the breakout room printer, comfy chairs and lockers so that students can store their belongings while on campus.

 The department has a thriving loans service of digital recorders, video cameras, stills cameras and a wide variety of other equipment that students need for the range of project work they do at the School, including production exercises, assessed pieces and dissertation research.

 Our TV studio and gallery, with four Hitachi digital cameras on pedestals, is designed to give students maximum flexibility when producing news bulletins.

 The studio also has a large green screen area, so that students can insert any background to accompany their stories.
 The green screen can also be used for single-camera projects.